jiameng1010/Brain_MRI_Tumor/README.md

 # Brain_MRI_Tumor
-This project explores the possibility of remove (by warping) the pathology area of a tumor-presenting brain MR image, so that an automatic sub-cortical segmentation method designed form healthy brain can handle it.
+This project explores the possibility of removing (by warping) the pathology area of a tumor-presenting brain MR image so that an automatic sub-cortical segmentation method designed from healthy brain can handle it.

 ## Working Environment
 **0 - Prerequisites**